 S. No Basis Void Contract Voidable Contract 1 Meaning A Contract which ceases to be enforceable by law becomes void when it ceases to be enforceable.
-An agreement which is enforceable by law at the option of one or more of the parties thereto, but not at the option of the other or others, is a voidable contract.
-2 Enforceability A void contract cannot be enforced at all.
+An agreement which is enforceable 2 Enforceability A void contract cannot be enforced at all.
 It is enforceable only at the option of aggrieved party and not at the option of the other party.